 Top 10 things you must consider when planning a marquee wedding

 You’re building a venue so it’s important it looks as you would want it to.
-There are so many styles of marquees – traditional, stretch tents, raj tents, tepees, glass roofed, open sided.
+There are so many styles of marquees – clear span, sail tents, stretch tents, raj tents, tepees, glass roofed, open sided.
 The list goes on.
 Don’t assume you have to have a big white tent, there are so many options nowadays.

 Image credit @ The Stunning Tents Company

 We always say that it’s worth considering your surroundings.
 Presumably you’re building a marquee because you like the area you’re building in.
 Considering how the style of your marquee fits the surroundings is really important.
 For example a relaxed, informal tepee would suit a cool, rustic festival wedding in a forest.
-On the other hand a traditional open sided marquee would work well at a country manor.
+On the other hand a clear span open sided or glass roof marquee would work well at a country manor with beautiful views.
 It’s even worth thinking about whether you can incorporate elements of the garden or grounds.
 Marquees which work around water features, statues or flowerbeds have such a great, integrated feel to them.
 Don’t worry about a garden feature getting in the way, simply build it into your design.

 Image credit @ Raj Tent Club